 December and January are sub-optimal months for switching.

-For obvious reasons, businesses start to shut down by the middle of December, in advance of Christmas.
+For obvious reasons, businesses begin shutting down by the middle of December, in advance of Christmas.

-Self-assessment time is also typically a very business period for small business accountants.
+Self-assessment time is also typically a hectic period for small business accountants.

-Personal tax returns must be submitted to HMRC by 31st January each year, to avoid penalties.
+To avoid penalties, personal tax returns must be submitted to HMRC by 31st January each year.

-Given many company directors leave this task to the last minute, you will find that many accountancy firms are rushed off their feet helping clients for the second half of January
+Given that many company directors leave this task to the last minute, you will find that many accountancy firms are rushed off their feet to help clients in the second half of January.

-If you have a choice, mid-December until the end of January might be a good time to avoid switching, as you don’t want your new accountant to be distracted at an important time for your company.
+If you have a choice, mid-December to the end of January might be a good time to avoid switching, as you don’t want your new accountant to be distracted at a crucial time for your company.

 The reality of timing your switch to a new accountant

-If you have made the decision to change your accountant, you must be unhappy with the service you’ve received.
+If you’ve decided to change your accountant, it means you are unhappy with the service you’ve received.

 In many cases, you will just want to move as soon as possible.

-If this sounds familiar, then from our experience, you’re better off looking for a new provider right away.
+If this sounds familiar, then from our experience, you’re better off switching sooner rather than waiting for the ‘perfect’ time.

 The extra expense of bringing your company accounts up-to-date is likely to be fairly small compared to the peace of mind you’ll get when you move to a new accountant.